docker-finance | modern accounting for the power-user https://evergreencrypto.co/

 Installation

-docker-finance is not your typical Docker image in which you simply pull and containerize but rather, its an image-based accounting system that functions almost entirely within your container.
+docker-finance is not your typical Docker image in which you simply pull and containerize, but rather it's an image-based accounting system that operates transparently between your client (host) and container; keeping your finances containerized, with all the benefits of containerization.

 docker-finance should work out-of-the-box on any modern Linux system.
 For example, if your client (host) is Ubuntu, the default installation of coreutils, shells and utils that came with your system will satisfy requirements.
 However, you'll still need to manually install Docker (see below).